faiface/beep/README.md

 ## Tutorial

 The [Wiki](https://github.com/faiface/beep/wiki) contains a handful of tutorials for you to get started.
-They teach the fundamentals and advanced topics alike. **Read them especially if you call `beep.Init` every time you play something.**
+They teach the fundamentals and advanced topics alike. **Read them especially if you call `speaker.Init` every time you play something.**

 - [Hello, Beep!](https://github.com/faiface/beep/wiki/Hello,-Beep!)
 - [Composing and controlling](https://github.com/faiface/beep/wiki/Composing-and-controlling)